 Scenario:

 A forklift operator, distracted on a busy loading dock, fails to notice a pedestrian entering the vehicle’s blind spot.
-A near-miss (or worse, a collision) occurs.
+The forklift strikes the pedestrian, causing a serious injury.

 Root Causes & Impact:

-7.2% of recorded injuries involve vehicles like forklifts and pallet jacks (Source: OSHA Injury Summary, 2025).
+- A percentage of recorded injuries involve vehicles like forklifts and pallet jacks.

 How video intelligence helps:

-AI-powered cameras can detect pedestrians and vehicles in shared spaces, sounding alerts for near-misses or unsafe proximity.
+AI-powered cameras can detect when pedestrians or vehicles enter restricted no-go zones, sounding alerts to help mitigate collision risks.
 Reviewing video also supports traffic flow improvements and retraining.

-Here’s how each injury type challenges the workplace, along with the impact and how technology can help:
+Here’s how each injury type creates obstacles for the workplace, along with the impact and how technology can help:

-Let’s dig deeper into each injury, showing how technology specifically addresses each safety challenge.
+Let’s dig deeper into each injury, showing how technology specifically addresses each safety pain point.

 Machine Entanglement